 Alice is Josephine Mackerras’ feature film debut - she previously produced four shorts -.
 The script crystalizes changes in social mores towards prostitution.
-Progressive politics recognize sex work as work, that is, legit labor in which people can engage of their own volition.
+Progressive politics recognize sex work as work, that is, legit labor in which people can engage out of their own volition.
 Gone are the days when sex workers would automatically be considered victims of human trafficking or exploitation.
 Alas, it would be naive to suggest the stigma around it is gone for good, and Mackerras does not fall into that trap.

 Piponnier hits the right note of physical comedy and pathos as she entertains her first client (Philip de Monts).
 You can see how a lesser movie would go broader, but Mackerras aims to portray the potential ridiculousness of the situation without diminishing the emotional stakes.
 Piponnier’s big, expressive eyes and low-key clunkiness defuse the tension.
-She is like a carnal but still innocent Amélie.
+She is like a sensual but still innocent Amélie.
 Further encounters bring more shades to the power dynamic, including a tense rendezvous with an elderly American (Robert Burns).

-Alice works for a high-end provider of thoroughly screened clients.
+Alice works at a high-end provider of escorts for thoroughly screened clients.
 The gigs occur in upscale hotels, following a procedure: she says hello, gets the money upfront, calls the agency to report, changes into something more comfortable - alright, it’s lingerie - and proceeds to offer a massage.
 Once in bed, intercourse takes place.
 “If you do your job right, it never takes long,” says Lisa.
 “You are the boss.”.
 Taking pleasure from somebody else’s body is a means to an end: surrendering control.

 The process and the rigid control might account for the safety of the encounters.
 Any dread we might feel comes from being conditioned by decades of consuming narratives where the fallen woman is punished metaphorically or physically for selling her body.
 We are far from movies that play up the potential for victimization and violence.
 Take Leaving Las Vegas (1995), where (spoiler alert) the female protagonist suffers a gang rape at the hands of fraternity hoodlums.
 Like the recent HBO Max series “The White Lotus,” Alice offers a matter-of-fact consideration of sex work.
 Our heroine is the spiritual sister to Lucia (Sofia Tabasco) and Isabella (Eleonora Romandini), the only two characters that remain true to themselves and achieve something closer to a happy ending in the sunny Sicily-bound second season.
 There is no agenda to prop up the dangers.
-Prostitution is like any other occupation
+Prostitution is like any other occupation.

 Mackerras may tie the bow too neatly, with an ambiguous ending that partly diffuses the pro-sex work stance.
 Still, there is true ingenuity in how she works around the constrictions of low budget movies.
 Paris may feel a little barren, but the emphasis resides in intimate spaces: the cramped apartment they call home or the impersonal simulacrum of intimacy in a hotel room.
 Indie films from France seldom make it to our screens.
 Take a break from Art House film and Hollywood-on-the-Seine action exercises with this scrappy and smart character study.
 The movie won the Grand Jury Award for Narrative Feature at the SXSW 2019 Film Festival.
-Catch Alice, now streaming at Popflick.

 Want to get an email when we publish new content?Subscribe today